-1 Paul Resnick is a Professor and Associate Dean for Research at the University of Michigan School of Information.
+1 Paul Resnick is a Professor and Associate Dean for Research at the University of Michigan School of Information, and Director of the Center for Social Media Responsibility.
 He has been a consultant to Facebook but this work is independent.

 2 Aviv Ovadya served as Chief Technologist for the Center for Social Media Responsibility with primary responsibility for architecting the Iffy Quotient.
-He continues to serve as a consultant to the Center.